devth/devth.github.com/_drafts/2023-04-10-the-inner-loop.md

 amount of time.

 The effect each on successive parent loop is magnified, extending all the way up the stack.
-When you increase the productivity of every IC on every team (i.e. optimize the inner loop):
+When you increase the productivity of every IC on every team across a company (i.e. optimize the inner loops):

 - Every manager delivers more work in shorter periods of time
 - Every director's time spent prioritizing, planning and bucketing chunks of